Chamber brings 'Game of Life' to 8th graders

 People are also reading…

-The game was also kept unpredictable as SRO Jacob Musgrove handed out "parking" and "disturbing the peace" tickets to random students during the event.
+The game was also kept unpredictable as School Resource Officer Jacob Musgrove handed out "parking" and "disturbing the peace" tickets to random students during the event.

-Simmons said, things such as taxes coming out of their paychecks, being required to have car insurance, and the cost of utilities were just a few things students found shocking.
+Simmons said things like taxes coming out of their paychecks, being required to have car insurance, and the cost of utilities were just a few things students found shocking.

 "Our committee of chamber members jumped at the opportunity to help our local kids," Simmons said.
 "So much work went into gathering career information, coming up with a plan, writing the grant, coordinating with the school, teaching classes, and more, but it was all worth it when we saw the students learning and really having fun doing it."

-After the event, 96 students responded to a follow-up survey and the responses were fantastic, 89.6% of the students still had money at the end of the game.
-When asked what was your favorite part, one student said, they loved all of it, and the activity was very fun and helpful.
+After the event, 96 students responded to a follow-up survey and the responses were fantastic.
+It was reported 89.6% of the students still had money at the end of the game.
+When asked what was the favorite part, one student said, they loved all of it, and the activity was very fun and helpful.

 "Throughout the entire process the students learned each step from members of our community who they would actually go to for these things in real life," Simmons said.
 "At this young age, they are building connections and, in a way, having real life experiences but in a safe controlled environment."

-Each of the stations was manned by a member of the MCCC.
+Each of the stations was manned by a member of the chamber.
 When students visited the "home" booth they talked to Living the Dream Realty about home options.
 They talked to a banker from Ozarks Federal Savings and Loan.
-They bought insurance from Shelter Insurance.
-Paid utilities to Black River Electric and the City of Fredericktown.
-They paid taxes to the Madison County Collector.
-Made food choices with Gary Turner from The Depot Cafe.
-Then, after spinning the wheel they reached the finish line.
+They bought insurance from Shelter Insurance and paid utilities to Black River Electric and the City of Fredericktown.
+They paid taxes to the Madison County Collector and made food choices with Gary Turner from The Depot Cafe.
+Then, after spinning the wheel, they reached the finish line.

 Each bag consisted of items that to most would seem pretty random but each item had a specific meaning.
-Inside students found, a gold coin for luck, two Dum-Dum suckers because we all make silly mistakes, Play-Doh to remind them to always have fun in life, a Payday candy bar, and a piece of fake food because you just never know what life is going to bring.
+Inside students found, a gold coin for luck, two Dum-Dum suckers because everyone makes silly mistakes, Play-Doh to remind them to always have fun in life, a Payday candy bar, and a piece of fake food because you just never know what life is going to bring.

 One student said, they learned that taxes are horrible and things in life are very expensive.